When do you normally start meeting with students?

 Can you guarantee that my child will get admitted?

 We do not guarantee admission to any specific college or university.
 We help our students present their best authentic selves when applying to a carefully curated, balanced list of colleges and universities where they likely will be accepted, flourish and thrive.

-Do you work with visual and performing artists?
+Do you work with visual and performing artists, including film school applicants?

 Do you work with transfer students?

 We work with transfer students, adhering to the sometimes differential timeline and identifying each college’s specific transfer requirements.